oroinc/documentation/crm/user_guide/activities/calendars_overview.rst

 System calendars have default colors defined by the person who manages them, but you can change colors of your own calendars the following way:

 1. Hover over the calendar name in the panel to the left.
 2. Click the ellipsis menu that appears at the end of the corresponding row, and click to choose the desired color (either from the default color box, or custom color wheel).

 .. image:: /user_guide/img/getting_started/calendars/My_Calendar_Change_Color.png
+   :alt: Change calendar color

 .. _doc-activities-events-actions-show-hide-calendar: